 - Newsfilm Online.
 This site offers access to television news content to users throughout UK higher education.

 - Pics4Learning.
 Copyright friendly images for educational use.

 - Copyright Licensing Agency – general information about copyright including information about the Higher Education & NHS Copyright Licences.

-- Joint Information Systems Committee – Intellectual Propery in a Digital World.
+- Joint Information Systems Committee – Intellectual Property in a Digital World.

 - Copyright Designs & Patents Act 1988.

 The Tavistock & Portman NHS Foundation Trust Library – If you are unsure about uploading materials on to Moodle or would just like more information about copyright generally the library is here to help.